 In addition to Measures C-1990 and L-2006, the voter-approved Measure J-2004 Growth Management Program administered by the Contra Costa Transportation Authority requires the County and each city in the county to adopt a voter-approved ULL or equivalent.
 Sixteen of the 19 cities adopted the County's 2006 voter-approved ULL as their own.
-Antioch, Pittsburg, and San Ramon adopted their own voter-approved ULLs (known as the Urban Growth Boundary [UGB] in San Ramon).
+Antioch, Pittsburg, and San Ramon adopted their own voter-approved ULLs (known as the Urban

+Growth Boundary [UGB] in San Ramon).
 The County and cities are solely responsible for administering their respective ULLs/UGBs, which together contain approximately 47 percent of the total land area within Contra Costa County.
-Because the 65/35 Standard limits urban land use designations to no more than 35 percent of the county's total land area, the County and cities must work cooperatively to maintain over 60,000 acres within the ULLs/UGBs under non-urban land use designations.
+Because the 65/35 Standard limits urban land use designations to no more than 35 percent of the county's total land area, the County and cities must work cooperatively to ensure that over 60,000 acres within the ULLs/UGBs remain under non-urban land use designations.
+Fortunately, a significant portion of this acreage already is permanently protected as local parks, regional parks and open spaces, reservoirs, and other public facilities.
+Examples of protected lands within the ULLs/UGBs include several regional parks within Richmond's city limits (4,000 acres), Lafayette Reservoir and its surrounding recreation area (900 acres), Thurgood Marshall Regional Park (2,500 acres), Lime Ridge Open Space (1,200 acres), and Big Break Regional Shoreline (1,600 acres).